dotnet/fsharp/docs/release-notes/About.md

 # About

 The release notes for the [F\# language](./Language.md), [FSharp.Core](./FSharp.Core.md) and [FSharp.Compiler.Service](./FSharp.Compiler.Service.md) are based on the [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) format.
-The target audience these release notes are the respective end-users.
+The target audience of these release notes are the respective end-users.

 ## Writing a changelog entry